tendermint/liquidity/x/liquidity/spec/03_state_transitions.md

 ### Swap Fee Payment

-To minimize the impact of fee payment process, receive fee half from `OfferCoin`, and the other half with `ExchangedCoin`
+Rather than taking fee solely from `OfferCoin`, liquidity module is designed to take fees half from `OfferCoin`, and the other half from `ExchangedCoin`.
+This smooths out an impact of the fee payment process.
 - **OfferCoin Fee Reservation ( fee before batch process, in OfferCoin )**
     - when user orders 100 Xcoin, the swap message demands
         - `OfferCoin`(in Xcoin) : 100